KeepEyeOnBall-Jose/hydracamv2/README.md

 - **MasterServer**: A WebSocket server running on the master device to manage client connections and send camera control commands.
 - **SlaveClient**: A WebSocket client on each slave device to receive commands from the master and trigger camera actions accordingly.
-- **CameraService**: Handles camera functionalities on the slave device, such as starting/stopping video recording and taking photos.
+- **CameraService**: Manages camera functionalities on the slave device, such as starting/stopping video recording and taking photos.
+Includes a callback mechanism to notify when a photo is taken.
+- **MasterDiscovery**: A service used by slave devices to discover the master device by listening for broadcast messages.
+- **MasterAnnouncer**: Broadcasts the master device's presence periodically to facilitate easy connection from slave devices.
 - **PermissionService**: Manages camera and internet permissions on both the master and slave devices, ensuring all required permissions are obtained at runtime.

 #### 2. Screens

+- **RoleSelectionScreen** (`screens/role_selection_screen.dart`): The initial screen where the user selects the device role, either "Master" or "Slave."
 - **MasterScreen** (`master/master_screen.dart`): The control interface on the master device where the user can send camera commands to the slaves.
-- **SlaveScreen** (`slave/slave_screen.dart`): The main screen on the slave devices that listens for incoming commands and shows camera status.
+- **SlaveScreen** (`slave/slave_screen.dart`): The main screen on the slave devices that listens for incoming commands, shows camera status, and displays taken photos in a pop-up dialog.

-#### 3. Widgets

-- **ControlButtons** (`widgets/control_buttons.dart`): A reusable widget on the master screen, providing buttons to send camera start/stop commands to the slave devices.

 ## Project Structure

 lib/
 ├── main.dart                       # Main entry point of the application.
 ├── master/
 │   ├── master_screen.dart          # Master device's control screen.
 │   ├── master_server.dart          # WebSocket server for the master device.
+│   ├── master_announcer.dart       # Service to broadcast master presence.
 ├── slave/
 │   ├── slave_screen.dart           # Slave device's screen to respond to master commands.
 │   ├── slave_client.dart           # WebSocket client for slave devices.
+│   ├── master_discovery.dart       # Service for discovering the master device.
 ├── services/
 │   ├── camera_service.dart         # Service to manage camera functionalities.
 │   ├── permission_service.dart     # Service to handle permissions.
 └── widgets/
     ├── control_buttons.dart        # Reusable widget with control buttons.

+## Next Steps
+1. **Video Recording**: Implement video recording functionality for capturing full sports matches.
+2. **AI Content Processing**: Develop AI algorithms to process captured content for highlights, player tracking, or other analytical purposes.
+3. **Cloud Upload**: Create a service to upload captured videos and photos to a cloud endpoint, along with metadata such as device information and timestamps.
+4. **Capture Session(Match) and Clips Abstraction**: Introduce a structure to represent matches and clips, allowing users to start matches and view or manage captured clips.
+5. **Testing**: Populate the `test` folder with widget tests and integration tests to ensure the application functions correctly and efficiently.

+---

 ## Getting Started